 The Non X-ray Background (NXB) has several sources.
 The most dominant source are events produced by ionization losses of charged cosmic ray particles.
 Others include fluorescence X-rays from materials used in the spacecraft and the Fe calibration sources attached to the door of each sensor (opened immediately after the launch).
 Most of the NXB events are discarded onboard as grade 7 events.
 The NXB of the XIS is known to be very stable on time scales of months and thus the NXB spectrum can be constructed using data obtained when the spacecraft is pointed toward the Earth at night.
 The NXB database is accessible as part of the CALDB, which is updated biannually in June and December.

 Fig. 7.28 shows the NXB spectrum for each sensor.
 The background rate in the 0.4-12keV band is 0.1-0.2counts s for the FI CCDs and 0.3-0.6counts s for the BI CCD after grade selection.
+The background rate of XIS1 appears to become smaller after increasing the injection charge amount from 2keV to 6keV equivalent.
+The cause of this difference is currently under investigation.
 Table 7.11 shows the current best estimates for the strength of major XIS emission features, along with their 90% confidence errors.

 The total intensity of the NXB depends strongly on the geomagnetic cut-off rigidity (COR), as the dominant source of the background originates from cosmic rays.
 Fig. 7.29 shows the NXB count rate as a function of the COR.
 The ftool xisnxbgen generates NXB spectra for an observation in such a way that the histogram of the COR is the same between the observation of the source and the night Earth observations.
 The night Earth data are retrieved from 150 days of the observation of the source by default.
 The PIN's Upper Discriminator (PIN-UD) count rate is also useful as a proxy for the COR, and thus the XIS NXB level.
 Tawa et al. (2008) show that the PIN-UD provides a slightly better reproducibility of the XIS NXB than the COR.
 The reproducibility of the NXB in the 5-12keV band is evaluated to be 3-4% of the NXB, when the PIN-UD is used as the NXB sorting parameter.